trodemaster/packer-windows-10-insider/README.md

   * DirectX and OpenGL enabled

 ## Must Have Packages From Chocolatey
 These are added via the [scripts/packages.ps1](scripts/packages.ps1) file.
-Adjust to taste.
+Adjust to taste but note some are needed for the build process.
   * autologon
   * notepadplusplus
   * 7zip